jimhigson/oboe.js-website/content/why.md

 There is often a tradeoff using traditional REST clients:

-* Request too much data at once and the application is unresponsive because each request takes some time to download.
+* Request too much data and the application feels unresponsive because each request takes some time to download.
 * Request less and, while the first data is handled earlier, more requests are needed, meaning a greater http overhead and more time overall.